Everything you need to know about 'Upcycling'

 Upcycling represents creative complexity

 Recycling textile waste from already finished products represents a different and time-consuming creative process.
 Instead of starting from the creative idea towards execution, an upcycled collection starts from the available materials towards the construction of the collection.
-The upcycling approach is limiting in its possibilities due to the limited quantity of dormant stocks, but also represents a creative challenge which can also push towards more creativity.
+The upcycling approach is limiting in its possibilities due to the limited quantity of leftover stocks, but also represents a creative challenge which can also push towards more creativity.

 Upcycling can represent a brake on profitability